anuvarsana/Heart-Disease-Prediction-Model/README.md

 **Features**

-**Federated Learning Simulation:**
+**1. Federated Learning Simulation:**

-A client-server setup where clients train local models and share updates with the server for global aggregation.
+- A client-server setup where clients train local models and share updates with the server for global aggregation.
-Ensures data privacy as raw data remains on the clients.
+- Ensures data privacy as raw data remains on the clients.

-**Machine Learning Models:**
+**2. Machine Learning Models:**

-Random Forest, Decision Tree, and Support Vector Machine (SVM) for prediction.
+- Random Forest, Decision Tree, and Support Vector Machine (SVM) for prediction.
-Hyperparameter tuning and overfitting detection included.
+- Hyperparameter tuning and overfitting detection included.

-**Interactive Dashboard:**
+**3. Interactive Dashboard:**

-Built with Streamlit for real-time visualization and comparison of model performance.
+- Built with Streamlit for real-time visualization and comparison of model performance.